 My mother, Maggie, was a world history major in college.
-As a child, I was regularly regaled at the dinner table with stories about ancient to modern cultures.
+As a child, I was regularly regaled at the dinner table with stories about ancient cultures and contemporary life.
 I sat spellbound with delight while listening to well-told tales about Cleopatra, Mark Antony, Saladin, Richard the Lionhearted, Marco Polo, Kublai Khan, Henry VIII, Elizabeth I, Franklin Delano and Eleanor Roosevelt et al.

 Maggie’s historical influence was palpable in my young life.
 I wanted to travel and travel I did.
 By 9, I had taken my first flight solo to Denver on Frontier Airlines.
 (What can I say?
 It was 1964.)
-At 16, I traveled to Brazil to spend a year as an exchange student in Divinopolis.
-At 20, I lived in Heredia, Costa Rica for a year to study Spanish.
+At 16, I traveled to Brazil as an exchange student.
+At 20, I took a gap year in Costa Rica to study Spanish.

 When I began my freshman year at the University of Nebraska, I stayed in the international dorm.
 It was there that I learned about global food, clothing, music and literature from students who grew up in countries with cultures centuries, i f not millennia, old; countries that were ‘a gasping’ eight thousand miles away from Lincoln – give or take a thousand miles.